-Small Business 5 a) The Code definition of "small business" (other than for the purposes of financial products or services regulated by the Corporations Act 2001) should be amended to mean a business that employs fewer than 100 full time equivalent employees or, in the case of a business that is part of a group of companies, the group employs fewer than 100 full time equivalent employees. b) The provisions of the Code that relate to credit should apply to a small business credit facility only if it is below \$5 million.
-6 A new clause should be included in the Code applying to a credit facility, below \$5 million, that is provided for a small business purpose.
-The clause should oblige banks to explain: a) the requirements needed to obtain bank credit; b) additional information requirements where the lending decision cannot be made and how long a lending decision is likely to take; and c) where possible, the main reason for a refusal to lend and the requirements to enable the bank to reconsider the application.
-7 A new clause should be included in the Code that obliges signatory banks to provide a written pre-contractual summary statement before providing a credit facility for a small business purpose, below \$5 million.
-The key terms and conditions must be summarised in an accessible way, for example, a table format that includes: a) the credit period, b) repayment obligation, c) applicable interest rates or how these are calculated (specifying the current rate), d) fees and charges (flat fee where possible or otherwise how calculated), e) events of default and any increased costs associated with default, again with specification of what the current rate is where a formula applies, and the signatory bank's entitlement to change terms and conditions and the notice of change that will be given.
-8 Clause 20.4 of the Code should be amended to require 30 business days (rather than 10 business days) where a bank exercises the power to unilaterally vary a particular small business's credit contract in a way that is materially adverse if the credit facility is below \$5 million.
-Instead of the current carve out where the signatory bank considers this is necessary to avoid or reduce the increase in credit risk, the only carve out should be where the small business is in default under the credit contract.
+5 a) The Code definition of "small business" (other than for the purposes of financial products or services regulated by the Corporations Act 2001) should be amended to mean a business that employs fewer than 100 full time equivalent employees or, in the case of a business that is part of a group of companies, the group employs fewer than 100 full time equivalent employees b) The provisions of the Code that relate to credit should apply to a sma business credit facility only if it is below \$5 million.
+6 mill ew clause should be included in the Code applying to a credit facility, below \$ ion, that is provided for a small business purpose.
+The clause should oblig iks to explain: a) the requirements needed to obtain bank credit; b) additional information requirements where the lending decision cannot b made and how long a lending decision is likely to take; and c) where possible, the main reason for a refusal to lend and the requirements t enable the bank to reconsider the application.
+7 pro faci con new clause should be included in the Code that obliges signatory banks to vide a written pre-contractual summary statement before providing a cred lity for a small business purpose, below \$5 million.
+The key terms an aditions must be summarised in an accessible way, for example, a table forma t includes: a) the credit period, b) repayment obligation, c) applicable interest rates or how these are calculated (specifying the current rate), d) fees and charges (flat fee where possible or otherwise how calculated), e) events of default and any increased costs associated with default, again wit specification of what the current rate is where a formula applies, and signatory bank's entitlement to change terms and conditions and the notice on nge that will be given.
+8 tha par use 20.4 of the Code should be amended to require 30 business days (rathe n 10 business days) where a bank exercises the power to unilaterally vary ticular small business's credit contract in a way that is materially adverse if th dit facility is below \$5 million. nec read of the current carve out where the signatory bank considers this ressary to avoid or reduce the increase in credit risk, the only carve out shoul where the small business is in default under the credit contract.
+Independent Review of the Code of Banking Practice Page 22